Optimal Diagonal Preconditioning Beyond Worst-Case Conditioning: Theory and Practice of Omega Scaling: Computational Experiments

-After constructing $A$, we then apply $\omega$-optimal diagonal preconditioning to $A$ to implicitly get $J$ as described above, i.e., $J=D^{1/2}AD^{1/2}$ where $D=\Diag(1./\diag(A))$.
-We then compare the number of PCG iterations of solving $Ax=b$ and $J(D^{-1/2}x)=D^{1/2}b$.
-Note that only the vector $b$ and the matrices $A$ and $D$ are inputted to {\sc matlab}'s built-in PCG function.
-The matrix $J$ is not inputted to {\sc matlab}'s PCG function.
+After constructing $M$, we then apply $\omega$-optimal diagonal preconditioning to $M$ to implicitly get $J$ as described above, i.e., $J=D^{1/2}MD^{1/2}$ where $D=\Diag(1./\diag(M))$.
+We then compare the number of PCG iterations of solving $Mx=b$ and $J(D^{-1/2}x)=D^{1/2}b$.
+Note that only the vector $b$ and the matrices $A$ and $D$ are needed as input for {\sc MATLAB}'s built-in PCG function.
 Each linear system that we consider in our experiments is solved by PCG using 5 different initial points so the iteration counts and runtimes reported for each experiment are averaged across these 5 runs.
-For the computational results showing the comparison between $A$ and $J$, see \Cref{table:optkappaMedium,table:optkappaLarge} in \Cref{Optimal Omega Appendix} on \Cpageref{table:optkappaMedium,table:optkappaLarge}.
+For the computational results showing the comparison between $A$ and $J$, see \Cref{table:optkappaMedium,table:optkappaLarge}.

 We now give several remarks about the results presented in \Cref{table:optkappaMedium,table:optkappaLarge}.
 Interestingly, on every instance tested applying the Jacobi or $\omega$-optimal diagonal preconditioning to $A$ led to significant improvement in PCG's performance for solving the linear system even though $\kappa(A)<\kappa(J)$.
-On average, across the 10 medium sized test instances in \Cref{table:optkappaMedium}, PCG performed $38.5$ times more number of iterations on the $\kappa$-optimal linear system than it did on $\omega$-optimally scaled linear system.
+On average, across the 10 medium sized test instances ppresented in \Cref{table:optkappaMedium}, PCG performed $38.5$ times more number of iterations on the $\kappa$-optimal linear system than it did on $\omega$-optimally scaled linear system.
 Moreover, PCG also on average took $34.2$ times longer (in terms of CPU time) on the $\kappa$-optimal linear system than it did on the $\omega$-optimally scaled linear system.

 Jacobi preconditioning led to even more significant improvements on the larger test instances presented in \Cref{table:optkappaLarge}.
 On average, across the $13$ large test instances in \Cref{table:optkappaLarge}, PCG performed $47.4$ times more number of iterations on the $\kappa$-optimal linear system than it did on $\omega$-optimally scaled linear system.
 Moreover, PCG also on average took $39.3$ times longer (in terms of CPU time) on the $\kappa$-optimal linear system than it did on the $\omega$-optimally scaled linear system.